 Invest, don’t speculate

-When you are Investing, your aim should be to gain from the long-term returns of companies, speculating is trying to profit from short-term market movements.
+When you are Investing, your aim should be to gain from companies’ long-term returns, speculating is trying to profit from short-term market movements.
 Basically becoming a trader.
 There is no real point in trying to outsmart the stock market.
 And the majority of the time you won’t be able to.

 These days you are up against algorithms and companies with billions invested.
 The chances that you, a personal traded, can outsmart these companies with hundreds of employees and massive resources at their disposal can outsmart them is very slim.
 I would say next to none.